 Fertility Tracking: Predicting Ovulation

 - Each day after your menstrual bleeding ends, examine the secretions that come out of your vagina.
-Write down these mucus qualities on your calendar.
+Write down these qualities on your calendar.

 - Several days before ovulation or in some cases on ovulation day, your cervical mucus takes on a different appearance and has the consistency of raw egg whites.
 This is the most fertile type of mucus.
 When the egg white mucus appears, try to have sex with your partner daily or every other day.